(View from the Pullman Hotel)

 Rooms start at 200, suites start at 400.

 Located on Rue Cambon just beside Chanel’s original boutique and two short blocks away from the Rue Rivoli and the Tuileries, this hotel gives you a high-end feel without the high-end pricetag.
-Though not as amenity-rich as its neighbor the Ritz Carlton, if all you want is a lavish room and great service in the poshest neighborhood in Paris, this is the more reasonable alternative.
+If all you want is a lavish room and great service in the poshest neighborhood in Paris, this is the more reasonable alternative.
 The 24-hour room service is an especially nice touch in a city that often shuts down early.

 Rooms start at 300, suites start at 500.